Flashing Firmware To Your Keyboard

 • Press the physical Reset button on the underside of your PCB

-• Unplug your keyboard, hold the top left key (usually ESC), then plug in your keyboard (depends on keyboard, but 99% works)
+• Unplug your keyboard, hold the top-left key (usually ESC), then plug your keyboard to PC (depends on keyboard, but 99% works)

 • Press the key mapped to RESET or QK_BOOT.
-You need to see manufacturer’s user guide to find that key
+You need to read manufacturer’s User Guide or Default Keymap to find that key

 • Hardcore & dangerous way: find the RESET and GND pins of the microcontroller on the PCB, and short them together (mostly used with keyboard powered by Pro-Micro controller) – highly not recommended

-If you tried all and end up with no result, time to ask for help.
+If you have tried all and end up with no result, time to ask for help.

 Tip: the message could be different depends on keyboards